Insular Government of the Philippine Islands: History

 The Insular Government evolved from the Taft Commission, or Second Philippine Commission, appointed on March 16, 1900.
 This group was headed by William Howard Taft, and was granted legislative powers by President William McKinley in September 1900.
 The commission created a judicial system, an educational system, a civil service, and a legal code.
 The legality of these actions was contested until the passage of the Spooner Amendment in 1901, which granted the U.S. president authority to govern the Philippines.

-This revenue stamp for the Philippine Islands was issued in 1930.
+Revenue stamp for the Philippine Islands issued in 1930.

 The Insular Government saw its mission as one of tutelage, preparing the Philippines for eventual independence.
 On July 4, 1901, Taft was appointed "civil governor", who also named his cabinet at his inaugural address.
 Military Governor Adna Chaffee retained authority in disturbed areas.
 On July 4, 1902, the office of military governor was abolished, and Taft became the first US governor-general of the Philippine Islands.

 The Philippine Organic Act disestablished the Catholic Church as the state religion.
 In 1904, Taft negotiated the purchase of 390,000 acres of church property for $7.5 million.
 Despite this, the Insular Government failed to investigate the land titles of the friars' and restore them to the patrimony of the Filipinos.
 The Insular Government then established a land titling system for these lands, but due to a small surveyor staff, a lot of parcels of land remained untitled.

 Two years after the completion and publication of a census, a general election was conducted for the choice of delegates to a popular assembly.
 An elected Philippine Assembly was convened in 1907 as the lower house of a bicameral legislature, with the Philippine Commission as the upper house.
 The 1909 U.S. Payne–Aldrich Tariff Act provided for free trade with the Philippines.
 Every year from 1907, the Philippine Assembly (and later the Philippine Legislature) passed resolutions expressing the Filipino desire for independence.